samsara/trackit/README.md

    {:type                        :cloudwatch
     ;; The custom namespace in cloudwatch under which metrics will be published :namespace                   "trackit-namespace"
-    ;; The aws async client used to report push metrics.
-Most users don't need to ;; provide this, but the option is provided for those who might need more control :async-client                (.build (AmazonCloudWatchAsyncClientBuilder/standard))
+    ;; If present, the aws async client used to report push metrics.
+Most users don't need to ;; provide this, but the option is provided for those who might need it :async-client                (.build (AmazonCloudWatchAsyncClientBuilder/standard))
-    ;; how often the stats will be reported to Cloudwatch :reporting-frequency-seconds 30
+    ;; how often the stats will be reported to Cloudwatch, set to AWS default of 5 mins :reporting-frequency-seconds 300
     ;; unit to use to display rates
     :rate-unit                   TimeUnit/SECONDS
     ;; unit to use to display durations
-    :duration-unit               TimeUnit/MILLISECONDS})
+    :duration-unit               TimeUnit/MILLISECONDS
+    ;; If present and truthy, will just print the metrics and NOT push to cloudwatch :dry-run                     false})
 ```

 ### Selectively import reporters.